Incentives, Finances & Taxes

 Local Business License Fees:

-- Required Annual License Fee for Business License (Required for businesses and professionals)
+- Required Annual License Fee for Businesses (Business License only applies in incorporated areas of Oconee County Required for businesses and professionals).

 South Carolina has one of the lowest tax structures in the country for both personal and corporate.
 In South Carolina, the State administers corporate income and sales and use taxes; the County levies property tax.
 Hence, each governmental authority’s means to reward growth are tied directly to their mode of taxation.